aashish2020/Machine-learning-with-python/README.md

 4. KNN regressor & classification
 5. Support vector regressor and Support vector classifier using kernel tricks
 6. Polynomial regression
+7. Logistic regression
+8. Decision trees
-7. All of the alogirthms are carried out using the SKLEARN package
+9. All of the alogirthms are carried out using the SKLEARN package